 It’s tempting to call the Rodriguez Sour a variation on the Margarita.
 After all, it has tequila, lime and sugar syrup.
-But while it wouldn’t be entirely misguided to do so, the syrup, instead of triple sec, makes this drink more accurately a variation on a Tequila Sour.
+But while it wouldn’t be misguided to do so, the syrup, instead of triple sec, makes this drink more akin to a variation on a Tequila Sour.

-Whatever the case, the Rodriguez Sour is a sweet and sour cocktail with a fiery kick of jalapeño.
+Whatever the case, the Rodriguez Sour is a sweet and sour cocktail with a fiery kick of jalapeno.
 The drink comes from bartending veteran Kevin Diedrich, from San Francisco bar Pacific Cocktail Haven.
-Besides the spice from the jalapeño syrup and the sweet tart flavors of pineapple, the drink gets additional complexity and a pale green hue from the inclusion of Green Chartreuse.
-This French herbal liqueur boasts a storied history and its recipe is famously proprietary, reportedly known only by a handful of monks.
+Besides the spice from the jalapeno syrup and the sweet tart flavors of pineapple, the drink features additional complexity and a pale green hue from the inclusion of green Chartreuse.
+This French herbal liqueur boasts a storied history and its recipe is proprietary, reportedly known only by a handful of monks.
 Secret recipe aside, the liqueur pairs beautifully with a number of spirits, lending its aromatic botanicals to drinks like the Last Word and the Tipperary.
 Tequila, in general, pairs well with the liqueur, accentuating its vegetal, grassy notes.

-The jalapeño simple syrup is what brings the heat to the party.
-To dial back the spice levels a bit it’s a good idea to seed the pepper before simmering it in the syrup.
-But for those who love their drink with a good deal of heat, using the whole pepper will definitely make a spicy cocktail.
+The jalapeno simple syrup is what brings the heat to the party.
+To dial back the spice levels, it’s a good idea to seed the pepper before simmering it in the syrup.
+But for those who love their drinks with a good deal of heat, using the whole pepper will create a rather spicy cocktail.
 The recipe makes around a cup of the syrup, which can then be used to spice up drinks like a Margarita, Tom Collins or even something more unorthodox like a Rum Old Fashioned.

 - 2 ounces blanco tequila

 - 1/2 ounce lime juice, freshly squeezed